Theater Header

 Fifth Grade

 Theatre Workshop students study the basics of theater, including fundamental vocabulary and stage directions.
 Students develop their performance skills through participation in theater games, improvisation activities, and choral speaking.
 Students also focus on spatial awareness, learn and perform short monologues and scenes, and study the creation of human tableaux.
-Students also prepare scenes to be performed at part of the Fifth Grade Arts Showcase and conclude the year with an introduction to puppetry.
+Finally, students prepare scenes to be performed at part of the Fifth Grade Arts Showcase.

 Eighth Grade